University Handbook, Section F:

 The Grading System: Grades and Grade Points

-NCr--for no credit in courses for which no letter grade is given (non-graded courses)
+NC--for no credit in courses for which no letter grade is given (non-graded courses);

 F82 Grade points are assigned to determine graduation requirements, academic warning and dismissal levels, and scholastic honors.
 For each semester hour of graded work, a student earns points as follows: